 I am excited to announce that cloud.gov has become a Cloud Foundry Certified Platform.
 This is the first time a government agency will offer a certified platform based on Cloud Foundry Application Runtime.
-Cloud.gov joins Atos, Huawei, IBM, Pivotal, SAP, Swisscom and the newly-announced SUSE as a certified provider.
+Cloud.gov joins Atos, Huawei, IBM, VMware, SAP, Swisscom and the newly-announced SUSE as a certified provider.
 All certified offerings use the same core Cloud Foundry software and ensure application and skill portability across providers.
 Cloud.gov is FedRAMP authorized, and focuses on offering a certified Cloud Foundry platform to federal agencies.

 Digital transformation offices in every government around the world have been working overtime to improve the digital experiences of their citizens.
 We are humbled by the role that Cloud Foundry is playing in many of these efforts, from the UK to Australia to the Netherlands to South Korea.
 As the preferred platform for production workloads in more than half of the Fortune 500, Cloud Foundry remains the leading platform for governments intent on improving user experience, while also requiring a unique level of security and scalability.

 18F is an office within the United States General Services Administration (GSA).
 18F runs cloud.gov to support the reinvention of citizen services in the digital age.
 In fact, we published an interview with the 18F team’s Bret Mogilefsky in 2016, shortly after cloud.gov was announced to offer a way for federal agencies to host and update websites, APIs, and other applications in a secure, federally compliant environment.
 In 2017, cloud.gov became FedRAMP Authorized, guaranteeing it had met the standards of a comprehensive security and compliance assessment.